 - 5.2.1 Optical Performance

 - 5.2.2 CCD Throughput Comparison

 - 5.2.3 Limiting Magnitudes

 - 5.2.4 Signal-To-Noise Ratios

 - 5.2.5 Saturation

 - 5.2.6 Faint Horizontal Striping in WFC CCDs

-$ilde{m{m{m{m{m{m{M}}}}}}$ HRC has been unavailable since January 2007.
+- A HRC has been unavailable since January 2007.
 Information about the HRC is provided for archival purposes.

+- (I) WFC is offered as shared risk in Cycle 33 and may receive minimal calibration.
+See the ACS website, Call for Proposals, and OPCR webpage for the latest status.